dmaysteinman/Remote-Education-Resource/README.md

 - Integrate calendar feature for user to access assignments/due dates

-- Expand to accommodate higher levels of schooling
+- Option for user to narrow results by school level/grades offered

 ---